The Negotiator: Critical response

 On Rotten Tomatoes, The Negotiator holds an approval rating of 74%, based on 58 reviews, with an average rating of 6.7/10.
 The website's critical consensus reads: "The Negotiators battle of wits doesn't wholly justify its excessive length, but confident direction by F. Gary Gray and formidable performances makes this a situation audiences won't mind being hostage to."
 On Metacritic, the film has a weighted average score 62 out of 100, based on 24 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Emanuel Levy of Variety wrote: "Teaming for the first time Kevin Spacey and Samuel L. Jackson, arguably the two best actors of their generation, in perfectly fitting roles is a shrewd move and the best element of this fact-inspired but overwrought thriller."
 Roger Ebert, in his Chicago Sun-Times review, calls The Negotiator "a triumph of style over story, and of acting over characters...Much of the movie simply consists of closeups of the two of them talking, but it's not simply dialogue because the actors make it more—invest it with conviction and urgency..."

 Mick LaSalle, in his less-than-enthusiastic review for the San Francisco Chronicle, had the most praise for Spacey's performance: "Kevin Spacey is the main reason to see The Negotiator...Spacey's special gift is his ability to make sanity look radiant...In The Negotiator, as in L.A.
 Confidential, he gives us a man uniquely able to accept, face and deal with the truth."

+During his 2014 tribute at the Museum of the Moving Image, Kevin Spacey remarked that The Negotiator had stood the test of time, noting that people still approached him on the street asking whether he and Samuel L. Jackson would ever make a sequel.
+Spacey joked that perhaps they should consider doing one.